 ACCESS & LOCATION:

-This location is remote compared with other properties in the area and travellers hoping to see a lot of the wildebeest Great Migration might prefer camps closer to the Maasai Mara National Reserve.
+This location is remote compared with other properties in the area and travelers hoping to see a lot of the wildebeest Great Migration might prefer camps closer to the Maasai Mara National Reserve.
 However, if you are happy to be based away from the tourist trail and you are looking for a more serene safari experience, Saruni Mara is absolutely ideal!
 The property is approached via a road that winds along the plains of the private conservancy before ascending the hill.

 The main communal lounge and dining area, and all the other buildings, are situated in gorgeous garden grounds featuring well-kept lawns and neat paved pathways.
 The main communal area, known as Kuru House, has stone walls, wooden beams and a thatch roof for a very homely appearance!
 It is open fronted, so guests can enjoy amazing views over the grounds and into the conservancy.
 Inside, there are some comfortable sofas and armchairs around a coffee table, with a fireplace for cooler climes.
 The palette is mainly earthy tones, with splashes of interesting patterns and wildlife prints adorning the walls.
 The dining area contains formal chairs and a large table made out of old railway sleepers!
 This provides a very characterful focal point.
 Further seating is available on a delightful deck close to Kuru House.
 There is also an office, a shop selling a good mix of curios, a library with plenty of wildlife books, and a Maasai Wellbeing Space or spa run by trained Maasai masseuses.